 Oral cancerApril has been designated as Oral Cancer Awareness Month.
 This year 40,000 Americans will be diagnosed with oral cancer.
-One person dies from oral cancer every hour of every day.
-The good news is that if detected early, oral cancers have an 80-90 percent survival rate.
+One person dies from this disease every hour of every day.
+The good news is that if detected early, this disease has an 80-90 percent survival rate.

 In order to help raise awareness and save lives, Beach Dental Center is committed to oral cancer screenings.
 During your regular check-ups we feel for lumps or irregular tissue changes in your neck, head, cheeks, and oral cavity and thoroughly examine the soft tissues in your mouth, specifically looking for any sores or discolored tissues.

-In addition to the health benefits for earlier detection and intervention, early detection and treatment have been shown to provide at least a 36% in costs savings versus detection and treatment of a later staged oral cancer.
+In addition to the health benefits for earlier detection and intervention, early detection and treatment have been shown to provide at least a 36% in costs savings versus detection and treatment of the disease in a later stage.

-Anyone can develop oral cancer, and the risk of developing oral cancer increases after age 40.
-People who use tobacco have a higher risk of oral cancer, and combining alcohol with tobacco greatly increases the risk.
-Early detection and education are key factors in preventing and treating oral cancers.
-The current death rate of oral cancer is so high because the majority of cases are discovered in a late or advanced state.
+Anyone can develop oral cancer, and the risk of developing increases after age 40.
+People who use tobacco have a higher risk, and combining alcohol with tobacco greatly increases the risk.
+Early detection and education are key factors in preventing and treating this disease.
+The current death rate is so high, because the majority of cases are discovered in a late or advanced state.
 If you have any concerns do not hesitate to see a dentist.

 • A sore inside the mouth that bleeds easily or does not heal